 Of course, bonds come in all shapes and sizes—from U.S. government bonds, to high-quality corporate bonds from top blue-chip companies, to riskier “junk” bonds from borrowers who are facing real challenges to operations.
 So if you’re already confused by the thousands of options in the stock market, looking into bonds on top of that would probably be downright overwhelming.

-Thankfully, Vanguard Total Bond Market ETF (BND) is the best Vanguard ETF for diversified exposure to all these categories (except for the riskiest bonds out there).
-BND has a gigantic portfolio of more than 11,000 “investment-grade” debt issues—including U.S. Treasury and agency bonds, corporate bonds, even mortgage-backed securities—that boast high credit quality, so you get a ton of diversification as well as a ton of peace of mind.
+Vanguard Total Bond Market ETF (BND) is the best Vanguard ETF for diversified exposure to all these categories (except for the riskiest bonds out there).
+BND has a gigantic portfolio of more than 11,400 debt issues, including U.S. Treasury and agency bonds, corporate bonds, even mortgage-backed securities.
+The portfolio is entirely investment-grade, too—BND doesn’t hold “junk” debt”—so you’re getting not only a ton of diversification, but also peace of mind.

 * SEC yield reflects the interest earned across the most recent 30-day period.
 This is a standard measure for funds holding bonds and preferred stocks.